-I am from Peebles in the Scottish Borders.
+I am originally from Peebles in the Scottish Borders.
 I moved to Edinburgh to study Scottish ethnology and Scottish literature as an undergraduate before going on to complete both my masters and PhD in the Department of Celtic & Scottish Studies at the University of Edinburgh.
 My doctoral research (2012) explored the aesthetics, poetics and transformative power of the traditional ballad in performance and practice and was awarded the Michaelis-Jena Ratcliff Prize for ethnology and folklore in 2016.
 I shared and performed aspects of my fieldwork research with audiences at the Scottish International Storytelling Festival (SISF) at the annual 2016 Alan Bruford Memorial Lecture.

 Following my PhD, I undertook post-doctoral research as a fellow at IASH (Institute for Advanced Studies in Humanities) at the University of Edinburgh.
 My research explored the cultural and creative vision of educationalist Patrick Geddes and the connections between ethnology, radical human ecology and geopoetics.
 My research, with a particular focus on the vital role of traditional arts in cultural renewal, fed into a series of talks and workshops at the Scottish Storytelling Centre’s Celtic Summer School during 2014–2016.
 Along with with my husband Simon, in 2014 I co-founded The Evergreen Studio in Tweeddale Court, Old Town Edinburgh, inspired by Geddes’ vision.
 Led by a creative co-op, this studio is still running today.